-- Promote the renovation of rural vulnerable districts and set the basis for the increase of energy efficiency in 17 vulnerable rural areas in 7 regions by providing individual household Renovation Energy Efficiency Roadmaps (REERs) according to the characteristics of the household and regions with the collaboration of at least 20 local actors.
-There will be support from 7 Local Action Groups (LAGs), one in each region for the building and implementation of these roadmaps.
+- Promote the renovation of rural vulnerable districts and increase energy efficiency in 17 vulnerable rural areas in 7 regions by providing Renovation Energy Efficiency Roadmaps (REERs) according to the characteristics of the household and regions, with the collaboration of 12 Local Action Groups (LAGs).

-- Provide a comprehensive model and guidelines for single REERs according to the different geographical and social contexts.
-The model will provide support to scale the projects results and guide other public actors to renovate rural vulnerable districts after the project ends.
+- Provide comprehensive REERs according to the different geographical and social contexts, to scale results and to guide public actors to renovate rural vulnerable districts after the project ends.

-- Empower all (non) public actors in rural areas in becoming involved in the process of renovating vulnerable districts/buildings by identifying barriers and co-designing activities with the collaboration of private and public sectors.
-RENOVERTY will develop several tools and resources to enable knowledge on applying a successful integration of each phase to build the roadmap.
+- Empower all actors in rural areas in becoming involved in the process of renovating vulnerable districts/buildings by identifying barriers and co-designing activities with the collaboration of private and public sectors.

-This page was last updated on 27 April 2023.
+This page was last updated on 30 October 2023.
 For the most updated information about the project, please visit the project page at the EC Funding and Portal website and the website of the project.